toluromio/docs.fedgenhpc/docs/source/job_scheduling/Scheduling Jobs.rst

 .. code-block:: python

-    $ sbatch submit.sh
+    $ sbatch submit.slurm
     sbatch: Submitted batch job 12321

 ..
 Warning::

   Make sure to submit the job with sbatch and not bash; also do not execute it directly.
-This would ignore all resource request and your job would run with minimal resources, or could possible run on the frontend rather than on a compute node.
+This would ignore all resource request and your job would run with minimal resources, or could possible run on the login node rather than on a compute node.

-The job then enters the queue in the *PENDING* state.
-You can verify this with
+The job then enters the Job queue in the *PENDING* state which be verified with;

 .. code-block:: python

     $ squeue --me

-Once resources become available and the job has highest priority, an **allocation** is created for it and it goes to the RUNNING state.
+Once resources become available and the job has highest priority, an **allocation** is created for it and switches to the RUNNING state.
 If the job completes correctly, it goes to the *COMPLETED* state, otherwise, it is set to the *FAILED* state.

 **Slurm Arguments**